Aerospace Dreams

 DH.99 Vampire front upper view

-RAAF Twinfire Mk V-V and VIII-VIII
+RAAF Twinfire HF Mk V-V and VIII-VIII

 On the same day that Japan attacked Pearl Harbour, it also bombed Darwin and Singapore.
 To help in the defence of Australia, three squadrons of Spitfire Mk VCs were shipped out, the pilots including two RAF veterans from the African campaign; Clive "Killer" Caldwell commanded the wing in defence of Darwin, with RM "Bobby" Gibbs as his sidekick.
 They were later re-equipped with Mk VIIIs in the Pacific islands, where Gibbs adopted the famous "Sharkmouth" paint scheme before the two partners in crime, fed up with General MacArthur relegating them to shooting up farm animals so his All-Amurrican heroes could take the glory of battle, headed up the notorious and successful Morotai Mutiny.
 At much the same time they were caught running a booze racket to supply the Yanks there.
 Caldwell was cashiered for the smuggling, but Gibbs got off as he was only "following orders".